Paternity and Establishing Fatherhood

 The Paternity Opportunity Program (POP) is a free and easy way to establish paternity without having to go to court.

-The Declaration of Paternity is a legal form that, once filed with the state, voluntarily establishes legal paternity (Fatherhood) and is the equivalent of a court order.
+The Voluntary Declaration of Paternity (VDOP) is a legal form that, once filed with the state, voluntarily establishes legal paternity (Fatherhood) and has the same legal effect of a court order.
 Unmarried parents complete and sign the declaration after the child is born.

-If you have questions, contact the San Diego POP coordinator at 858-650-5324 or by email at SDPOP@sdcounty.ca.gov.
+If you have questions, contact the San Diego POP coordinator by email at SDPOP@sdcounty.ca.gov.

-All hospitals in San Diego County participate in the POP program.
-After the baby is born, the unmarried mother and father will be asked if they want to complete the Declaration of Paternity.
+All hospital birthing centers in San Diego County participate in the POP program.
+After the baby is born, the unmarried mother and father will be asked if they want to complete the Voluntary Declaration of Paternity.
 When parents complete the form in the hospital, the father’s name can be added to the child’s original birth certificate.